-This document was prepared by Henriette Potgieter with all reasonable skill, care and diligence, utilising resources devoted to the project by agreement with the proponent.
+This document was prepared by Henriette Potgieter with all reasonable skill, care and diligence, using resources allocated to the project by agreement with the proponent.
 Information contained herein is based on the best professional interpretation of data at the time of writing.
-Data was collected by the author and provided by the proponent and specialists, and it was accepted in good faith as being accurate and valid at the time of writing.
+Data provided by the proponent was accepted in good faith as being accurate and valid at the time of writing.